-Slice off and put aside the tops of the tomatoes, capsicums and zucchini.
+Slice off the tops of the tomatoes, capsicums and zucchini and put them aside.
 Scoop out the pulp from the tomatoes and zucchini with a spoon, and keep these for later.
 Seed the capsicums without piercing the skin.
 Sprinkle the interior of the vegetables ‘shells’ with a little salt and set aside.

 Cut the eggplant in half lengthwise and scoop out most of the flesh to form two shells.